dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 ### Expert search

-Expert search is a textarea to write manually GravSearch queries when you know the language.
+Expert search is a textarea to write manually Gravsearch queries when you know the language.

 ### Advanced search

-Advanced search is a search form in which resource class and its properties related to one specific ontology are selected to create a GravSearch query.
+Advanced search is a search form in which resource class and its properties related to one specific ontology are selected to create a Gravsearch query.